gprossliner/docker-bridgenw-dump/README.md

 # Docker BrigdeNW Dump

-This is a small utility to capture all Traffic on a Docker Bridge Network to rotating .pcap files.
+A utility to capture all Traffic on a Docker Bridge Network to rotating .pcap files.

 Please note that docker-bridgenw-dump will not work with overlay networks, only with bridge networks.